gisquick/gisquick-doc/administrator-manual/installation/docker.rst

    $ docker-compose up

-This command downloads required Docker images, run and compose them.
+This command downloads required Docker images, runs and composes them.
 Gunicorn logs (see lines ``22`` and ``23`` in :file:`docker-compose.yml`) are redirected to the terminal.